Automotive industry in the United Kingdom: 1880 to 1900

-The claim for the first all-British motor car is contested, but George Lanchester's first cars of 1895 and 1896 did include French and German components.
+George Lanchester produced one of the first British cars between 1895 and 1896 having a single-cylinder 1306cc engine, he went on to sell the first car with disc brakes.
 In 1891 Richard Stephens, a mining engineer from South Wales, returned from a commission in Michigan to establish a bicycle works in Clevedon, Somerset.
 Whilst in the United States, he had seen the developments in motive power and by 1897 he had produced his first car.
 This was entirely of his own design and manufacture, including the two-cylinder engine, apart from the wheels which he bought from Starley in Coventry.
 This was probably the first all-British car and Stephens set up a production line, manufacturing in all, twelve vehicles, including four- and six-seater cars and hackneys, and nine-seater buses.

 Early motor vehicle development in the UK had been effectively stopped by a series of Locomotive Acts introduced during the 19th century which severely restricted the use of mechanically propelled vehicles on the public highways.
 Following intense advocacy by motor vehicle enthusiasts, including Harry J. Lawson of Daimler, the worst restrictions of these acts, (the need for each vehicle to be accompanied by a crew of three, and a 2 mi/h speed limit in towns), was lifted by the Locomotives on Highways Act 1896.
 Under this regulation, light locomotives (those vehicles under 3 tons unladen weight) were exempt from the previous restrictions, and a higher speed limit – 14 mi/h was set for them.
 To celebrate the new freedoms Lawson organised the Emancipation Run held on 14 November 1896, the day the new Act came into force.
 This occasion has been commemorated since 1927 by the annual London to Brighton Veteran Car Run.